scastiel/jquery-store-locator/README.md

+# Simple jQuery Store Locator

 This store locator is a module you can fully integrate in your website, with your design and with your backend.
-With just a few configuration you'll get a working store locator for your business, which uses the Google Maps API, but you can also customize it the way yout want it to be.
+With just a few configuration you'll get a working store locator for your business, which uses the Google Maps API.
+You can also customize it the way yout want it to be.

 ## Features